scopalaffairs/notell/README.md

     npm install
     ```

+    Note: package.json defines the node version in the range >=6.8.1 <6.9.5
+    Other versions throw errors.

     The setup will automatically create a config file `var/config.coffee` and a demo ppt `usr/demo_ppt.ejs`.

 0. Edit the `var/config.coffee` file.
 Change the value of the `token`, this is the password for logging in as host.